BlankTuber/EasterEggHunt2025/README.md

 The Sage studied the cipher, noting how each line shifted according to different rules based on numbers, creating layers of encoded meaning.

-*[Challenge: Shift Cipher puzzle for the Sage]*
+_[Challenge: Shift Cipher puzzle for the Sage]_

 As she deciphered the final line, the Sage felt a connection forming with two other champions.
 Her tome began displaying questions about general knowledge, while she sensed others receiving related queries.
 A magical triangle formed, connecting three distinct provinces.

 "Some challenges require diverse perspectives," the tome explained.
 "Join with the Chronicler and Apprentice to answer questions that span the breadth of collective wisdom."

-*[Convergence Challenge: Trivia Group A - Sage + Chronicler + Apprentice focusing on common knowledge]*
+_[Convergence Challenge: Trivia Group A - Sage + Chronicler + Apprentice focusing on common knowledge]_

 When the trivia challenge concluded, the Sage returned to her path within the great library.
-She entered a room where fragments of an image lay scattered across a table—pieces of a picture that seemed somehow familiar yet magical.
+She entered a room where fragments of an image lay scattered across a table, pieces of a picture that seemed somehow familiar yet magical.

 "Restore what has been divided," whispered the tome.
 "This image exists both in this realm and in your own, a bridge between worlds."

 The Sage began assembling the jigsaw, recognizing that it depicted an object from her own household.

-*[Challenge: Jigsaw puzzle referencing an image in the house]*
+_[Challenge: Jigsaw puzzle referencing an image in the house]_

 ## The Chronicler's Path: First Journey